samliu/fishing/lures.md

 > retrieve them quickly.
 When you don’t have to spend much time between casts, you’ll be amazed at the amount of water you
 > can cover in a day.
 When you catch a bass in the winter, there’s a great chance there are more with it.
 Lipless crankbaits
 > may not catch every bass in the school, but they’re outstanding at triggering the most dominant or active ones.”

+Like many lures, you want to either use mono line or have a long fluorocarbon leader.
+Braid tangles with lure hooks too easily.

 #### Rat-l-trap (Rattlers)